tendermint/fundraising/x/fundraising/spec/04_messages.md

 // MsgCreateBatchAuction defines an SDK message for creating a batch type auction type MsgCreateBatchAuction struct {
-	Auctioneer       string            // the owner of the auction AllowedBidders   []AllowedBidder   // the bidders who are allowed to bid for the auction SellingCoin      sdk.Coin          // the selling coin for the auction PayingCoinDenom  string            // the denom that the auctioneer receives to raise funds VestingSchedules []VestingSchedule // the vesting schedules for the auction
+	Auctioneer       string            // the owner of the auction StartPrice       sdk.Dec           // the starting price for the auction MinBidPrice      sdk.Dec           // the minimum bid price that bidders must provide SellingCoin      sdk.Coin          // the selling coin for the auction PayingCoinDenom  string            // the denom that the auctioneer receives to raise funds VestingSchedules []VestingSchedule // the vesting schedules for the auction